iainbullock/heatmiser_wifi_ha/README.md

         friendly_name: <optional  - default 'Heatmiser MODELNO'>

 ## See also
-* [Heatmiser Wifi](https://github.com/midstar/heatmiser_wifi) the library used for communication with Heatmiser WiFi.
-No longer maintained.
+* [Heatmiser Wifi HA](https://github.com/midstar/heatmiser_wifi_ha) No longer maintained.
 This project is forked from here.
+* [Heatmiser Wifi](https://github.com/midstar/heatmiser_wifi) The library used for communication with Heatmiser WiFi.
 * [daveNewcastle/Heatmiser-WIFI](https://github.com/daveNewcastle/Heatmiser-WIFI) Heatmiser Wifi Home Assistant Component for older versions of Home Assistant.
 It has not been updated for many years.
 * [Home Assistant Heatmiser Core component](https://www.home-assistant.io/integrations/heatmiser/) for non WiFi versions of Heatmister Thermostats.